 You may feel proud of your progress or notice room for improvement – and both reactions are perfectly acceptable.
 Your initial focus should be on creating a non-biased assessment of what your financial life looks like now, so that you can make good decisions about how to take the next steps.

-To get a realistic idea of your spending habits, add up your typical monthly costs.
-These might include rent or mortgage, transportation costs or car payments, groceries, gym memberships, cable or television subscriptions, loan payments and discretionary costs – like ordering takeout or shopping.
+To get a realistic idea of your spending habits, add up your typical monthly expenses.
+These might include rent or mortgage, transportation costs or car payments, groceries, gym memberships, cable or streaming subscriptions, loan payments and discretionary costs – like ordering takeout or shopping.

 Reviewing your paychecks, monthly bills, bank statements and even recent receipts in your wallet can be helpful resources as you reflect on your income and expenses.
-Once you start tracking your monthly expenses, you’ll be able to generate a good idea of what the next few months will look like as well.
+Once you start tracking your expenses, you’ll have a good idea of what the next few months will look like as well.
 Taking this approach offers a snapshot of your overall financial habits without the stress of retracing and calculating years of your financial history.

 Consider setting up “buckets” or categories for each of your goals, whether you have two or ten.
 If you currently have savings, distribute the amount you feel comfortable with toward each category.
 You might want to start by putting more money toward immediate or short-term goals, as you’ll have time to contribute money to your long-term goals more gradually.